civican/legisinfo/42-1/bills/C-83/bill_text.md

 ### Section 48

-A staff member of the same sex as the inmate may conduct a routine strip search of an inmate, without individualized suspicion,
+  **(1)** Subject to subsection (2), a staff member of the same sex as the inmate may conduct a routine strip search of an inmate, without individualized suspicion,

     in the prescribed circumstances in situations in which the inmate has been in a place where there was a likelihood of access to contraband that is capable of being hidden on or in the body; or

     when the inmate is entering or leaving a structured intervention unit.

+  **(2)** A body scan search of the inmate shall be conducted instead of the strip search if

+    the body scan search is authorized under section 48.1; and

+    a prescribed body scanner in proper working order is in the area where the strip search would be conducted.

 ### Section 15